0.0

 00.0 ℃

-Today's UV index in Murcia, Spain will be up to 5.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Murcia, Spain will be up to 2.2, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Murcia.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.